 If you’ve caused a car accident, your bodily injury liability coverage helps cover short-term and long-term costs related to injuries others may have sustained in the accident.
 Some examples include:

 If the injured person experiences long-lasting physical pain or emotional suffering, bodily injury liability coverage may help pay to compensate the victim.

 If the accident is fatal, bodily injury liability will help cover funeral costs.

-Collision insurance.
 Collision insurance helps pay to repair or replace your vehicle if you’re involved in an accident with another vehicle or if you hit an object, like a tree or pole.

 Think storm damage, hail, falling objects, even theft and vandalism.
 Lenders, whether you have a car loan or are leasing, will require you to have both collision and comprehensive coverage.

-These separate but similar coverages help you out in the event you’re hit by a driver who is uninsured (has no auto insurance) or is underinsured (has some auto insurance, but not enough).
+These separate but similar coverages help you out in the event you’re hit by a driver that is legally liable for the accident and who is uninsured (has no auto insurance) or is underinsured (has some auto insurance, but not enough).

 You can check out our auto insurance comparison guide to help you understand how customizing your auto insurance policy with the right coverages can protect you mile after mile.